ritikesh/githooks/README.md

 ### The Hooks:

-1. commit-msg - validates commit messages, fetching ticket information and allowing devs to only commit code for tickets in certain statuses and assigned to the dev.
+1. commit-msg - validates commit messages, fetches ticket information, allowing devs to only commit code for tickets which are in a certain status(ids) and are assigned to the dev who's committing the code.
-2. pre-push - notify certain leads/managers when a commit contains certain kind of files, add a note on the ticket being pushed code for.
+2. pre-push - notify certain leads/managers when a commit contains certain kind of files, add a note on the ticket for which code is being pushed.